judechays/STADL/readme.md

 ## Description

-A package to estimate models addressing spatial and temporal dependence as argued by Cook, Hays and Franzese (2021).
-This package provides the tools for creating geographic spatial weights matrices considering k-nearest neighbors.
-It also allows to estimate Spatial AutoRegressive (SAR), error (SEM) lag models, and Spatial Autocorrelation model (SAC).
+A package to estimate models addressing spatial and temporal dependence in country-year time-series-cross sectional (TSCS) data as argued by Cook, Hays and Franzese (2021).
+This package provides the tools for creating geographic spatial weights matrices using k-nearest neighbors.
+It also provides a convenient wrapper for estimating Spatial AutoRegressive models (SAR), Spatial Error Models (SEM), and Spatial Autocorrelation models (SAC).

 The `tscsdep` package aims to provide researchers tools for analyzing data with spatial and temporal dependence.
 It helps to specify